Tommy Pham: Cincinnati Reds

-On April 19, after his former teammate Luke Voit collided with Pham's teammate Tyler Stephenson at home plate while unsuccessfully trying to score, Pham criticized Voit’s slide.
+On April 19, after his former teammate Luke Voit collided with Pham's teammate Tyler Stephenson at home plate while unsuccessfully trying to score, Pham criticized Voit's slide.
 He offered to fight Voit, and said: "If Luke wants to settle it, I get down really well.
 Anything, Muay Thai, whatever.
 I've got a (gym) owner here who will let me use his facility.
 So, fuck 'em."

 On May 28, Pham was suspended three games and fined $5,000 for slapping Joc Pederson of the San Francisco Giants in the face prior to a game.
-Pham said his slap was prompted by a Pederson group text of a meme seven months prior, in a fantasy football league in which they both participated, and Pederson's interpretation of the fantasy league rules.
+Pham said his slap was prompted by a Pederson group text of a meme seven months prior, in a fantasy football league in which they both participated, and Pham's misunderstanding of the fantasy league's injured reserve rules.
 Pham said he had no regrets about his slap.
 Pham explained: "It’s a matter of principle, man."

 In 91 games with Cincinnati, Pham batted .238 with 11 home runs and 39 RBIs.

 Boston Red Sox

 On August 1, 2022, Pham was traded to the Boston Red Sox for a player to be named later or cash considerations.
-In 53 games with Boston, Pham batted .234/.298/.374 with 6 home runs and 24 RBIs, completing the season batting .236 with a .312 on base percentage and .374 slugging percentage, with 17 home runs and 63 RBIs in 144 games.
+In 53 games with Boston, Pham batted .234/.298/.374 with 6 home runs and 24 RBIs, completing the season batting .236 with a .312 on base percentage and .374 slugging percentage, with 17 home runs, 63 RBIs, and a career-high 167 strikeouts in 144 games.
 On November 10, 2022, the Red Sox announced that both the team and Pham declined a mutual option, making him a free agent.

 New York Mets

+On January 24, 2023, Pham signed a one-year, $6 million contract with the New York Mets.
+By the summer, he was the team's starting left fielder; Will Sammon wrote in The Athletic that his signing "proved to be a coup" and that his performance in New York stood in stark contrast to his struggles of the previous year.
+He was described as "one of the market’s most intriguing right-handed batters" in advance of the trade deadline.
+In 79 games for the Mets, Pham batted .268/.348/.472 with 10 home runs and 36 RBI.

+Following his trade from the Mets that season, Pham claimed to have told clubhouse leader Francisco Lindor, "Out of all the teams I played on, this is the least-hardest working group of position players I've ever played with."
+He later said that he respected the work ethics of Lindor, Pete Alonso and Brandon Nimmo.

+Arizona Diamondbacks

+On August 1, 2023, the Mets traded Pham and cash considerations to the Arizona Diamondbacks in exchange for 17-year-old prospect Jeremy Rodriguez.
+He batted .241/.304/.415, playing DH (24 games), left field (20 games), and right field (10 games).
+The team made the World Series and won the NL pennant.
+He became a free agent following the season.